 If you're in the market for a portable washing machine, then head straight for the Magic Chef MCSTCW16W4 (view at Home Depot).
 It's affordable, and has a wide selection of both water temperatures and cycles to choose from—much like a full-size model.
 If you want to spend a little less, the Costway Portable Mini Compact Twin Tub (view at Walmart) is a great pick and allows you to wash and dry your clothes, although its interior isn't very spacious.

-Water Management Similar to power sources, some portable washers are more hands-on when it comes to getting water in and out of the machine.
-While there are high-end options that can be hooked up to kitchen or bathroom sink faucets, for most you'll need to fill and empty the tub at the start and end of each cycle.
+Like power sources, some portable washers are more hands-on when it comes to getting water in and out of the machine.
+High-end picks can be hooked up to a kitchen or bathroom sink, while others can require you to fill and empty the washer's tub at the start and end of each cycle.
 To find the right type for you, consider how much maintenance and energy you're willing to put into your machine, and how accessible a water source is for you.

 Caster wheels allow you to move your portable washer anywhere you'd like with ease.
 Some models on the market have two in the front or back, while others have four positioned in each of the corners.
 This feature is typically seen in electric models, opposed to non-electric ones, with a larger capacity.
 It's most suitable for those installing a portable washer in their RV or apartment, who may want their space to serve multiple purposes.

 A viewing window on a portable washing machine is usually located on the top door.
 It allows you to check in on your clothes throughout a cycle, and make sure the water level is adequate.
 Although it's not an absolute necessity to have a viewing window, it does make your appliance look sleek and even like a full-sized, top-loading one.